-Windtree’s KL4 surfactant technology produces a synthetic surfactant that is structurally similar to human pulmonary surfactant and contains a proprietary synthetic peptide KL4 (sinapultide), a 21-amino acid peptide that is designed to imitate the essential attributes of the human surfactant protein B (SP-B).
+Windtree’s KL4 surfactant technology produces a synthetic surfactant that is structurally similar to human pulmonary surfactant and contains a proprietary synthetic peptide KL4 (sinapultide), cost a 21-amino acid peptide that is designed to imitate the essential attributes of the human surfactant protein B (SP-B).
 SP-B is one of four known surfactant proteins and is the most important for proper functioning of the respiratory system.
 Windtree previously demonstrated in pre-clinical studies that KL4 surfactant may possess certain other beneficial properties, including modulation of the inflammatory process, antimicrobial properties and non-immunogenicity.1

 KL4 surfactant can be produced in lyophilized (freeze-dried) form that is reconstituted to a liquid form prior to administration.
 In several experiments, Windtree believes that lyophilized KL4 surfactant may provide additional benefits over a liquid instillate in a clinical setting, potentially including: